What is wayfinding, you might ask, when first hearing the term?!

 Stakeholders also use wayfinding as a way of guiding us, such as through steering behaviour, in order to maximise capital gains.
 The intentional strategic use of smells and fragrances to attract a consumer towards a retail outlet is an example of steering behaviour.
 Wayfinding thus is an activity/process which can be approached from a number of directions from a research perspective.

 One of the earliest uses of the term ‘wayfinding’ as one word is from the architect Kevin Lynch in his book ‘Image of the City’ published in 1960.
 Lynch (1960: 3) describes wayfinding as:

 and focuses on how paths, edges, regions, nodes and landmarks help to guide us through environments.
-In 1981, Romedi Passini (1981: 17) in his book ‘Wayfinding: A Conceptual Framework’ and as an architect, explained wayfinding in the following way:
+In 1981, Romedi Passini (1981: 17), in his book ‘Wayfinding: A Conceptual Framework’, as an architect, explained wayfinding in the following way:

 This definition from Paul Symonds connects the historical and modern way of seeing wayfinding by incorporating both the cognitive and corporeal embodied experience and provides room for the complex nature of wayfinding.

 Many people who get involved with wayfinding first think that wayfinding is about signage.
 Street signs, signage in airports which tell you which direction to take in an airport as you try to find the gate, or the directional signage you find in a tourist attraction telling you which way to go, are a few examples.
 Wayfinding is far more than signage, i.e it is a more all encompassing field, which includes the design of spaces.
 Lighting, the use of people to direct other people etc. also come under the banner of wayfinding and all provide ways of directing people.

 Wayfinding is particularly important for a number of reasons.
 To provide a few examples: